jackyzha0/quartz/content/notes/342-assignment-01.md

 # Experiment 1: Feature Matching
 HYPOTHESIS:
-Level of detail in images will have more of an effect on the accuracy of image mosaics created using FLANN based matching that those creating using Brute-Force mathing
+Level of detail in images will have a significant effect on the accuracy of FLANN based matching

 EXPERIMENT DESIGN: